bmc/ST2EmacsMiscellanea/README.md

     $ cd sublime-text-hacks
     $ cp bindings/Emacsish-keybindings.sublime-keymap ~/.config/sublime-text-2/Packages/User

-  If you've already installed the plugins, then you can simply get the key bindings from your `Package/sublime-text-hacks/keymaps` directory.
+If you've already installed the plugins, then you can simply get the key bindings from your `Package/sublime-text-hacks/bindings` directory.

+Note that it's *much* easier just to use [Paver][].

 #### Non-Standard Emacs Key Bindings